AkshayPatil1994/GenSDF/README.md

 cd src
 make ISCUDA="False"
 ```
-### For large problems - GPU version of the code can be used
+### For large problems - single GPU version of the code can be used
 ```
 cd src
 make ISCUDA="True"